niftymonkey/nifty-webapp/README.md

 2. **Simplicity / Configurability**
 Rather than having a boilerplate that does ALL THE THINGS, I prefer something with the absolute basics of a good project so that you can choose what technologies you want when the time is right.
-Even the "basics" I choose here are items that I'd want to eventually make configurable (via yeoman perhaps)
+Even the "Must Have's" I choose here are items that I'd probably want to eventually make configurable to some degree.

 3. **Documentation**